 Ammons's 12-Year-Old Daughter Levitated Above Her Bed

-Child Protective Services Got Involved
+Child Services Got Involved

-The Ammons family reached out to the police for help, but initially law enforcement approached their claims of demonic activity with skepticism.
+The Ammons family reached out to the police for help, but law enforcement initially approached their claims of demonic activity with skepticism.
 Fearing some form of abuse, the Indiana Department of Child Services even removed Latoya Ammons's children from her home.

 "All of the children were experiencing spiritual and emotional distress," one Department of Child Services employee wrote.
 But the authorities weren't convinced the source of that distress was supernatural.
 Clinical psychologist Stacy Wright, who conducted a psychological evaluation of the Ammons children, had her doubts: